 Good, worthwhile crochet sets can be quite expensive.
-Buying one at the beginning of your crochet journey might not be a great idea.
-You can’t be completely sure yet if you will really love crocheting, and it might be a waste to spend the money on a crochet set only to find out that this hobby really isn’t for you.
+Buying one at the beginning of your crochet journey might not be a great idea, but they can be really handy down the line.

 If you are going to purchase a set, choose one with a wide range of sizes, from very thin hooks which can be used to weave in ends and for thinner yarns, to wide hooks which can be used for thick, chunky yarn to make winter items.